Student ReferralStudent Login

 What are Your Career Options with an Addictions and Community Health Professional Diploma?

-Career options for addictions community health program
+infographic career options for addiction community health professional

 #1.
-Addictions And Mental Health Worker
+Addictions Worker

 #2.
 Family Support Worker

 As a family support worker, you’ll work in community health centers, schools, social service agencies, and government organizations.
 Your primary responsibility will be helping families facing domestic violence, child abuse, substance abuse, cognitive-behavioral disorders, and poverty.
-This means you will:
+This means you could:

 • Conduct home visits and assessments to identify the needs and strengths of families